Plattar/PlattarSDK-Android-Public/README.md

 ### Limitations

 Plattar is designed to support multiple AR tracking backends.
 The following version of the SDK only supports Google ARCore.
 Attempting to launch any of the other backends is likely to lead to errors and problems.

+ARCore is only supported on selected Android devices.
+Check the [Supported Device List](https://developers.google.com/ar/discover/supported-devices) for more info.

 ### Questions and Feature Requests